FSGeoff/Stats/README.md

 The following should be displayed in your terminal above your console.log statement

 ## ​​[start:*run] [nodemon] clean exit - waiting for changes before restart

+_You may have to stop and rerun __npm start__ a few times as nodemon sometimes launches before the Typscript compiler_